Skip to content

 Panoramic view over the Dolomites during the sunset

-Not surprisingly, sport and the arts are at the very centre of events in the valley.
-Will you be present at the FIS Ski World Cup on the legendary Saslong slope?
-Or at the UNIKA art fair featuring works by artists from the valley?
+No wonder that sport and art are at the centre of events in the valley.
+Are you taking part in the taster climb with the Alpine School?
+And at the UNIKA art fair with masterpieces from the valley?

 At the moment, we can't find any results for this search.